+by Kathleen Fidler

+Boy the

+Bronze

+KATHLEEN FIDLER

+by Tom Muir

+ORKNEY

+FOLK

+TALES

+ER TIN

+Orkney Folk Tales

+Axe

 The famous Scottish poet George Mackay Brown lived in Stromness and penned Greenvoe, his first novel, in 1972.
-It tells the story of a close-knit island community disrupted by modern industry.
+It tells the story of a close-Greenvoe knit island community disrupted by modern industry.
 The novel captures life on a small island perfectly.

-The Orkney Guide Book

-by Charles Tait
+Suitable for children and adults alike.